5 risks associated with taking out a personal loan

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Just as with any financial endeavor, there is risk associated with taking out a personal loan.
-As a borrower, it is important to be wary of the amount of money you are taking out along with your ability to pay it off.
-This is especially true as interest rates sit at higher-than-usual levels due to moves made by the Federal Reserve.
+As a borrower, it is important to be cautious of the amount of money you are taking out alongside your ability to pay it off.
+This is especially true as interest rates sit at higher-than-usual levels as the Federal Reserve continues to raise its base rate.

-You will receive a fixed-amount loan in the form of a lump sum.
-You then pay back the loan at a fixed interest rate over a set period.
+You receive a loan in the form of a lump sum.
+You then pay back the loan at a fixed interest rate over a set period, usually two to five years.

 5 risks of taking out a personal loan